-Locals from both cities are generally warm and welcoming, but it is easier to get acquainted with a local in Paris than London.
+Locals from both cities are generally warm and welcoming, but it is easier to get acquainted with a local in Paris than in London.
 People in London tend to hang around in impenetrable cliques, making it difficult to interact as strangers.

-Londoners are more open-minded and open to engaging conversation and criticism, thanks to the diversity within the city.
-Most of these engagements, however, will happen in the pubs.
+Londoners are more open-minded and open to engaging in conversation and criticism, thanks to the diversity within the city.
+Most of these engagements, however, will happen in pubs.
 People in Paris are a little bit culture-sensitive but are also fun to get along with once you get acquainted.

-In Paris, it’s easy to meet with a random stranger in the market, have some chitchat, and make some jokes.
+In Paris, it’s easy to meet with a random stranger in the market, chitchat, and make some jokes.
 Despite the calmness in both cities, it is crucial to be careful of pickpockets and chuggers along the streets.

 When to Visit